CharlesThawnpi/movievirus-docs/master-implementation-plan.md

      * duplicate guard pre-check when relevant
   3. Linking rules:
      * auto-link if slot available
-     * deny linking if max linked accounts is already reached
+     * deny new linking if max linked accounts is already reached
-     * return support-friendly limit-reached response directing user to admin
+     * return support-friendly linked-account/device-sharing-limit-reached response
   4. Standard plans must not depend on time-based expiry checks.
   5. Optional expiry checks are allowed only for explicitly configured special-case entitlements.
   6. Failed validation protection: